Sinharitik589/floor-dash/README.md

 An admin panel for managing import and export , one of my freelance work .Code hosted with permission from client.

 ## How to run locally
-1. Clone the project on locally
+1. Clone the project locally
 1. Make sure NodeJS and NPM are installed
 1. Run the command ``` npm install ``` which will install all the dependencies
 1. Then run ``` npm start ``` which will run the project